-I am always thankful for running.
+I’m always thankful for running.
 I always know how much I love it, but being out for three weeks because of that sprained ankle drove me nuts!
 Now that I’m back from my short hiatus, I’m falling in love with running all over again.

 A nice, long run(/walk) gently pushes stress off my shoulders.
-It says, “hey babe, I am here for you.
+It says, “Hey babe, I am here for you.
 I promise to always and forever help shoulder your burdens, and remind you that you are in control of so many things… And, it’s time to give up worrying about things you can’t control.”

-As I said, I am not fit.
+As I said, I’m not fit.
 I am not an athlete.
 I’m a human being who needs to run.
 I don’t use running only to deal with stress.
 I use it to channel the excitement of good news.
 I use it as a time to ponder the things for which I’m thankful.

 If you don’t run, I would love to challenge you to try.
 You don’t have to run far, just as much as you can handle.
-When I first started, I could only run half of a mile before I was pretty sure I was gonna die.
+When I started, I could only run half a mile before I was pretty sure I was gonna die.
 Even still, I can’t straight up jog (without walking breaks) anything longer than a 5k.

 You are you.
-That means you run as fast as you can, and/or as far as you can, and whatever that is, it is a success.
+That means you run as fast as you can, and/or as far as you can, and whatever that is, is a success.